Associate Fellow at the Attic Institute of Arts and Letters

 Karen Karbo is a member of the Attic Atheneum faculty.
-How Georgia Became O'Keeffe, published in 2011, is Karen's most recent book in what she calls her kick ass women books.
-How to Hepburn, published in 2007, was hailed by the Philadelphia Inquirer as "an exuberant celebration of a great original."
-The Gospel According to Coco Chanel, published in 2009, was a Nielsen Bookscan bestseller.
+Her most recent book in what she calls her kick ass women books is Julia Child Rules, due out in 2013.
+Other books include: How Georgia Became O'Keeffe, How to Hepburn, published in 2007, hailed by the Philadelphia Inquirer as "an exuberant celebration of a great original," and The Gospel According to Coco Chanel, published in 2009, was a Nielsen Bookscan bestseller.

 Karen's first novel, Trespassers Welcome Here, was a New York Times Notable Book of the Year, and a Village Voice Top Ten Book of the Year.
 Her other two adult novels, The Diamond Lane and Motherhood Made a Man Out of Me, were also named New York Times Notable Books.
 Her 2004 memoir, The Stuff of Life, about the last year she spent with her father before his death, was an New York Times Notable Book, a People Magazine Critics' Choice, a Books for a Better Life Award finalist, and a winner of the Oregon Book Award for Creative Nonfiction.
 Her short stories, essays, articles and reviews have appeared in Elle, Vogue, Esquire, Outside, the New York Times, salon.com and other magazines.

 She is a recipient of a National Endowment for the Arts Fellowship in Fiction, and a winner of the General Electric Younger Writer Award.